-The assessments are conducted by experienced teachers, usually working in their own region of New Zealand.
-The four teachers working with Māori immersion students are experienced with such students.
-All teachers are selected from a national pool of applicants, attend a week of specialist training in Wellington led by senior Project staff, and then work in pairs to conduct assessments of 60 children over five weeks.
-Their employing school is fully funded by the Project to employ a relief teacher during their secondment.
+The assessments are conducted by four experienced, Māori medium teachers.
+They are selected from a national pool of applicants, attend a week of specialist training in Dunedin led by senior Project staff, and then work in pairs to conduct assessments of 60 children over five weeks.
+Their employing school is fully-funded by the Project to employ a relief teacher during their secondment.

-Four-year assessment cycle
+Four-year Assessment Cycle

-Each year, the assessments cover about one quarter of the national curriculum for primary schools.
+Each year, the assessments cover about one quarter of the areas within the national curriculum for primary schools.
 The New Zealand Curriculum Framework is the blueprint for the school curriculum.
-It places emphasis on seven essential learning areas, eight essential skills, and a variety of attitudes and values.
-National monitoring aims to address all of these areas, rather than restrict itself to preselected priority areas.
+It places emphasis on seven essential learning areas, eight essential skills and a variety of attitudes and values.
+National monitoring aims to address all of these areas, rather than restrict itself to pre-selected priority areas.